lparvinsmith/blockchain-developer-bootcamp-final-project/README.md

 ## Retroactive Public Goods Funding

-This project provides a template for communities to come together, establish a common problem, and establish incentives for entrepreneurs to solve the problem.
+This project provides a template for communities to come together, establish a common problem, and establish an incentive for entrepreneurs to solve the problem.

 Inspired by Vitalik Buterin's talk: "Things that matter outside of defi" ([Video](https://www.youtube.com/watch?v=oLsb7clrXMQ&t=308s), July 21, 2021)